asimovian/old-plur-backup/README.md

 or through message forwarding and routing either across private networks or the Internet at large.

 Plur networks are controlled by management services that receive and react to metrics from other plur services as well as directives by the network administrators.
-Low-level management services start, stop, and reconfigure other plur services dynamically, based on changing operational requirements.
+Management services start, stop, and reconfigure other plur services dynamically, based on changing operational requirements.

 Typical IT software services used in production environments (e.g., PostgreSQL, Memcached, etc.) are locked down and only interacted with through plur messaging API presented by custom plur services.

 Contributors
 ------------